 The District Court Division is responsible for the prosecution of misdemeanor criminal offenses, as well as all incarcerable traffic offenses which occur in the City of Baltimore.
-It is the largest division within the Baltimore City State’s Attorney’s Office (BCSAO) and is currently comprised of 30 attorneys and 25 administrative assistants, paralegals and law clerks.
 The Division is located in three separate courthouses: The Borgerding Courthouse located at 5800 Wabash Avenue (commonly referred to as “Wabash”), the Eastside Courthouse located at 1400 E. North Avenue, and the Hargrove Courthouse located at 700 E. Patapsco Avenue.

 In addition to case prosecution, the Division seeks to offer diversionary and specialized programs through the courts.
 Presently, Early Resolution Court, Mental Health Court, Drug Treatment Court, Homeless Court, Veteran’s Court, Specialized Prostitution Diversion and 90-day diversion programs offer services in lieu of prosecution and incarceration.

 The Wabash Courthouse